GianRomani/Notes/Clustering/Notes and topic modeling/Thoughts on results.md

 	- using 10 words for topic the results are (by a little) better
 - **NMF** -> both topic diversity and coherence seem to decrease when the number of clusters increases.
 Using top 10 words the results are better than 25 words;
 - **BERTopic** (sentence transformer) -> diversity increases when number of topics increases, coherence on the other hand is inversely proportional to the number of topics;
 - **ETM** -> diversity decreases, while coherence behaviour is not regular, sometimes it seems it gets better when the number of topics is increased.
-Top10 is better than top25.
+Top10 is better than top25;
+- **CTM** -> diversity descreases, coherence irregular

 Metrics scores for **tourpedia**: